cgwire/kitsu/docs/README.md

 In this section, we will explain some of Kitsu's main use cases:

 * [Assigning Tasks](assignation/README.md): Learn how to add someone to a team and assign them to a task.
-* [Estimation and Team speed](estimation/README.md): Learn how to calculate the number of days estimated to do a task (bids) and check your team's efficiency.
+* [Estimation and Team Speed](estimation/README.md): Learn how to calculate the number of days estimated to do a task (bids) and check your team's efficiency.
 * [Schedules](schedules/README.md): Discover the different scheduling capabilities in Kitsu, from the studio level to the task level.

-### Statuses, Publishing and Thumbnails
+### Statuses, Publishes and Thumbnails

 How keep your work organized, and your team updated on it's progress

 * [Status](status/README.md): How to change statuses and keep your team updated on the progress of work.
 * [Publish](publish/README.md): How to publish and share work with your team.
-* [Add a Thumbnail](thumbnails/README.md): How to apply thumbnails to assets and shots.
+* [Adding a Thumbnail](thumbnails/README.md): How to apply thumbnails to assets and shots.

 ### Internal Review and Client Playlists

 How to organize internal and external reviews:

 * [Review](review/README.md): Learn how to review all feedback on a task.
-* [Daily & Weekly review](review-weekly/README.md): Quickly gather video versions and stay focused during the review.
+* [Daily & Weekly Review](review-weekly/README.md): Quickly gather video versions and stay focused during the review.
 * [Client Playlists](playlist-client/README.md): Collect and share your work with your client in a managed environment.

-### Supervisor
+### Supervisor Workflows

 As a supervisor, your uses cases when using Kitsu may differ than your production team.

-* [Manage your Department(s)](supervisor-team/README.md): Discover methods for effectively managing and overseeing your team.
+* [Manage Your Department(s)](supervisor-team/README.md): Discover methods for effectively managing and overseeing your team.
-* [Supervise your Tasks](supervisor-tasks/README.md): Learn how to stay on top of task assignments.
+* [Supervise Your Tasks](supervisor-tasks/README.md): Learn how to stay on top of task assignments.

-### Producer
+### Producer Workflows

 As a producer, mastering the ability to zoom out from specifics to a holistic view is essential.

-* [Build your Production Report](production-report/README.md): Learn everything you need to know to create your production reports.
+* [Build Your Production Report](production-report/README.md): Learn everything you need to know to create your production reports.
 * [Build a Studio Report](studio-report/README.md): Ensure you're ahead of the game with your studio's productions.

-### Developer
+### Developer Workflows

 As a developer, explore some of the possibilities for extending and integrating Kitsu within your studio's pipeline.